Harpsichord and Clavichord Builder

 Among his academic accomplishments are a Master of Music degree in Composition from the University of Toronto under Canadian Composer John Beckwith and a Doctorate in Education from the Ontario Institute for Studies in Education, University of Toronto under Professor Emeritus David Booth (1938-2018).
-Dr. Mio was awarded the gold medal for his Associateship Performance in Harpsichord at the Royal Conservatory of Music (he also earned an A.R.C.T. in Piano Performance) and later obtained both a Licentiate and Fellowship in Harpsichord Performance from Trinity College of Music, London England.
+In 1990 Victor was awarded the Don Wright Scholarship in Music Education from the University of Toronto and later he was awarded the gold medal for his Associateship Performance in Harpsichord at the Royal Conservatory of Music (he also earned an A.R.C.T. in Piano Performance).
+Dr. Mio obtained both a Licentiate and Fellowship in Harpsichord Performance from Trinity College of Music, London England.
 Victor studied harpsichord with Colin Tilney (internationally acclaimed Harpsichordist and Clavichordist) in Canada (and participated in master classes in England).
 He has released two solo recordings for harpsichord; the first featuring the music of Sweelinck, Handel, Couperin and Scarlatti, and the second the music of J.S.
 Bach.

 During the summers of 2000 and 2001 Victor participated in master classes and concerts in the Festival Musica Antica a Magnano (Piedmont, Italy).
 Here he focused on 17th and 18th century Clavichord and Harpsichord performance.
 Bernard Brauchli (a foremost expert in all things clavichord and President of the Swiss Clavichord Society) was the prominent pedagogical force (and founder) at the festival and the experience offered many opportunities to meet early music enthusiasts from around the world as well as great artists such as Gustav Leonhardt.